VanIseghemThomas/OpenCortex/README.md

 /dev/mmcblk0p4           67617      973968    29003264  83 Linux
 ```

-these are used for various things.
-The ones we are interested in, are the first 2.
-Upon closer investigation you will realize 2 things.
-They are Linux installs and they seem to be identical.

 The partition we are interrested in, is the first one.
 This is the partition the QC will use to run it's software.
 The second one is for redundancy when something goes wrong in the update process from what I understand.

 ### Step 2.5: optional

 **Recommended:** Clone the drive partitions as .img files in case something goes wrong.
 **Not Recommended:** If you want to open up the QC and take out the SD-card everytime you want to change something, you can skip the next steps and go to _Editing the default model names_

 ## Step 3: swapping out the shadow file